-Yamaguchi Home Run in his final at-bat against Rakuten Eagles on August 20th, and hit three Home Run in one game by his third at-bat against Rakuten Eagles on the 21st.
-He hit four consecutive Home Run in two at-bats over two days.
+Yamaguchi Home Run in his final at-bat against Rakuten Eagles on August 20th, and then hit three Home Run in a single game up to his third at-bat against Rakuten Eagles on the 21st.
+He hit four consecutive Home Run over two days.

 Home Run of 4 At Bat or more consecutive times is the 23rd and 24th time since Murakami (Ya), who had 5 consecutive at-bats in 22.
 In Pa, he tied the record for the 10th and 11th time.
 He was the 7th player in 4 consecutive at-bats, and the second person in the club after Takeo Daigo in 71.
 In the 4th inning on the 21st, 1 inning 2 Home Run.
 This was the 22nd and 24th professional baseball tied record.